 This section presents the available research on the impact of rider training for reducing crash risk.
 Motorcycle rider training teaches people the skills for riding on public roads.
 It is the equivalent of driver’s education for car drivers.
 Training is designed to teach riders how to safely and confidently operate a motorcycle, help riders to manage the risks of riding and provide a path to gaining a proper license.
 One common assumption is that trained motorcyclists have fewer crashes.
 Therefore, there is community demand for investment in rider training programs as a crash risk reduction measure.
 However, the available research provides no evidence that training reduces the likelihood of crashing and several research reports indicates that training increased the risk of crashing or increases risky behavior.
+There remain, however many great reasons for participating in formal training opportunities.

 Training Research Studies